buttonwoodcx/bcx-validation/doc/tutorial.md

                                   message: "must contain some digits"});
     // => ["must contain some digits"]

-when you use regex, it behave as `value => /\d/.test(value)`.
+When you use regex, it behaves as `value => /\d/.test(value)`.

-> The reason of supporting regex in value override, is that `bcx-expression-evaluator` doesn't allow regex literal inside expression.
+> The reason of supporting regex in value override, is `bcx-expression-evaluator`'s limitation.
+It doesn't allow regex literal inside expression.

 > When use regex in value override, the returned value is either true or false.
-It means you only use `isTrue` or `isFalse` validator with regex value override.
+It means most likely to use `isTrue` or `isFalse` validator with regex value override.

+> `{validate: "isTrue", value: /regex/, message: "..."}` looks verbose, `bcx-validation` allows you to write `{validate: /regex/, message: "..."}` or simply `/regex/` (if you don't even want to override error message).
+The short-cuts are implemented in [transformer](#transformer-rule).

-## Raw function as rule (explain shapes of return value)
+## Raw function as rule

+Instead of using standard validators provided by `bcx-validation`, you can supply a raw function as validator.

+    const validateLength = value => {
+      if (!(value && value.length >= 8)) {
+        return "must be at least 8 characters long"
+      }
+    };

+If value passed your validator, it should return nothing (null/undefined).
+Otherwise, return a string or array of strings as error message.

+    validation.validate("abc", validateLength);
+    // => ["must be at least 8 characters long"]

+> This is not the only way a raw validator can return.
+It could return a shaped result like `{isValid: false, message: "some error", break: true}` for fine control of chain of validators.
+We will talk about it more in [chain of rules](#chain-of-rules).

+> A raw validator can also return a boolean.
+True means pass, false means fail with default error message "invalid". `validation.validate("abc", v => v && v.length >= 8);` => `["invalid"]`.

-### Define new validator from function
+### Define new validator with function

+Raw function validator is rarely used.
+It doesn't take any of `bcx-validation`'s advantages.
+For reusability (and value/message override we saw before), it's better to add a new validator.

+    validation.addValidator("atLeast8Chars", value => {
+      if (!(value && value.length >= 8)) {
+        return "must be at least 8 characters long"
+      }
+    });

+    validation.validate("abc", {validate: "atLeast8Chars"});
+    // => ["must be at least 8 characters long"]

+Now you can use value and error message override.

+    validation.validate("name#id_123#mark", {validate: "atLeast8Chars",
+                                             value: "_.split($value, '#')[1]",
+                                             message: "id must be at least 8 characters long"});
+    // => ["id must be at least 8 characters long"]

+You can wrap error message over existing error message.

+    validation.validate("name#id_123#mark", {validate: "atLeast8Chars",
+                                             value: "_.split($value, '#')[1]",
+                                             message: "id ${_.join($errors, ', ')}"});
+    // => ["id must be at least 8 characters long"]

+> `$errors` is a special context variable only within error message override, it represent original array of errors.

+> You may noticed the new validator "atLeast8Chars" is quite bad for reusage.
+It could be better if the min length was passed in as option `{validate: "atLeast", length: 8}`.
+We will revisit this and show you how to support option in validator function after [validator composition](#define-new-validator-with-composition).

 ## Chain of rules

-### Define new validator from composition
+### Define new validator with composition

 ## Nested rule